 I have to say, that after reading both of these books, Law of Necessity, develops characters that we care about.
 Nationalism is in full swing.
 Sheriff Harry Wheeler is a hero as is the doomed Orson McCrae, a shift boss.

-Bisbee '17 focuses on relationships which may or may not have existed between love interests and mostly from the dissidents point of view.
+Bisbee '17 focuses on relationships that may or may not have existed between love interests and mostly from the dissidents' point of view.
 No great love for Wobblies in either book here.

 Jim Brew, the other doomed character who shoots McCrae, is a bit on the crazy side.
 Corporate loyalists are not painted in a positive light.